How Much Does It Cost to Re-Side a House?

 Conclusion

 Re-siding your home is a substantial investment that offers lasting returns in curb appeal, energy efficiency, and protection.
-Project costs typically range from about $10,000 for standard vinyl to over $40,000 for high-end materials such as stone veneer.
-Choosing the right option begins with a clear understanding of your priorities, budget, and the specific needs of your home.
+In 2025, siding cost typically ranges from about $10,000 for standard vinyl siding on a smaller home to over $40,000 for high-end materials such as stone veneer on a larger sq ft house.

 Whether you want to reduce maintenance, improve appearance, or increase durability, the right siding can completely transform your exterior and enhance long-term value.